caoruikai/Learn-Use-Create/Programming/Github/git-notes.md

 2. Removed all tracked files `git rm -r --cached .`;

 3. Add all files needs to be tracked `git add .`.

+- If using ssh key, then make sure to clone repos using ssh url